Dagant History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Dagant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dagant family to the New World and Oceana
+Migration of the Dagant family

 Many Irish families did not fare so well within the English-ruled Ireland.
 Besides racial and religious discrimination, many families were renting out small tracts of farmland from absentee landowners at often unreasonable rates.
 Beginning in the late 18th century, moderately well off Irish families decided to emigrate to British North America or the United States in order to own their own plot of land.
 A radical change occurred in the 1840s, however, with the Great Potato Famine of the 1840s.
 Up to this point, the island's population had been increasing rapidly and a steady demand over the years for grain crops had depleted soil.
 Two failed crops and one poor one caused widespread disease and starvation.
 Thousands boarded ships looking for opportunities elsewhere.
 North America welcomed them as a source of cheap labor required for the many industrial and infrastructure projects underway, and as a means to quickly occupy the western regions.
 Research into immigration and passenger ship lists indicates that people bearing the name Dagant were among the earliest settlers to arrive in North America: James Dugan who settled in New York State in 1775; John Duggen, who arrived in Maryland in 1739; Cornelius Duggin, who arrived in Albany, NY in 1762; John Duggin, who came to Boston in 1765.